andrea2025/SCA-Cloud-School-Application/README.md

 6. build docker by running `docker build -t sca-cloud-school .` to create the docker image
 7. run the command "docker images" to check if the the image is created
 8. run the container using using `docker run -p 5000:80 -d sca-cloud-school` which will map ngnix port  80 running on the container to the host on port 5000
-9. To make changes to the dockerfile, stop the running docker container using `docker stop 57f00675f76c(which is the id of the container)` , build docker image and run the container again
+9. To make changes to the dockerfile, stop the running docker container using `docker stop 57f00675f76c(which is the container ID)` , build docker image and run the container again

 10.pushing docker image to docker hub, using the command prompt
 * Login into docker hub
 * Create the image using `docker tag <image> <username>/<repository>`
 * Push the image to docker hub `docker push <username>/<tagname>`
-* Run the container with `docker run -p 5000:80 -d andrea45/sca-cloud-school`
+* Run the container with `docker run -p 8000:80 -d andrea45/sca-cloud-school`

 image link - andrea45/sca-cloud-school